ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

 ```

 ### Ingesting your documents
 The next step is to source your documents that you wish to ingest into Elasticsearch.
+Currently, only local document ingestion is supported in this utility.

-Documents can be ingested into Elasticsearch via a directory on your local machine or through a bucket in Cloud Object Storage on IBM Cloud.
-Currently, the supported file types are `.pdf, .txt, .docx, .pptx`.
+The supported file types are `.pdf, .txt, .docx, .pptx`.
 Note that not all `.pptx` files may be supported.

-- If you wish to ingest documents through a local directory, save all the documents to a directory and note the path of the directory.
+To ingest documents using this utility, save all the documents to a subdirectory with the `./data` directory.
 All documents within the directory path will be ingested.

-- If you wish to ingest documents through Cloud Object Storage, load the files documents into a bucket in your configured instance of Cloud Object Storage and save the name of the bucket.
-For details on setting up a Cloud Object Storage bucket, refer to this documentation [Getting started with Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage/basics/archive.html?topic=cloud-object-storage-getting-started-cloud-object-storage).
-You will need to create credentials to your Cloud Object Storage instance and copy them into a file as a JSON object.
-See an example in `configs/filestore_creds/cos_service_credentials.json`

 A small collection of sample documents is provided below in the [sample data section](#sample-data).

+**NOTE:** To ingest documents from Cloud Object Storage, see [github.com/ibm-build-lab/RAG-LLM-Service](https://github.com/ibm-build-lab/RAG-LLM-Service).
+This application provides an `ingestDocs` api that can ingest from COS into an Elasticsearch index

 #### Customize the config YAML file